 Stock options granted to the employees under the stock option scheme

-are evaluated as per the accounting treatment prescribed by Employee
+are evaluated as per the accounting treatment prescribed by Securities

-Accordingly, the excess of market price of the shares as on the date of
+Accordingly, the excess of purchase price of the shares purchased by

 Leases that do not transfer substantially all the risks and rewards of

-ownership are classifed as operating leases and recorded as expense in
+ownership are classified as operating leases and recorded as expense in

 EARNINGS PER SHARE

-The basic earnings per share (EPS) is computed by dividing the net
+Basic earnings per share (EPS) is computed by dividing the net profit

 Income tax expense comprises current tax and deferred tax charge or